StefRuseva88/firestore-demo/README.md

 This project contains two Firebase Firestore integration demos:
 - JavaScript Demo: Demonstrates how to use Firebase Firestore in a web-based JavaScript application to perform real-time CRUD operations.
 - C# Demo: Showcases how to integrate Firebase Firestore in a C# console application for similar database interactions.

-## Contributing
-Contributions are welcome!
-If you have any improvements or bug fixes, feel free to open a pull request.

 ## License
 This project is licensed under the [MIT License](LICENSE).
 See the [LICENSE](LICENSE) file for details.